bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 ## Listening to Form Changes

-We can listen to changes to values on FormControls and FormGroup using the valueChanges method, which emits an observable.
+We can listen to changes to values on FormControls and FormGroup using the valueChanges method, which emits an Observable.
 The following example subscribes to any changes to the FormGroup (which must be unsubscribed on destroy to avoid memory leaks).

 @sourceref ./form-listeners.html
 @codepen